-Tax planning as interest rates climb and interest expense deductions decrease
+Tax planning amid elevated interest rates and limited interest expense deductions

-Inflation and interest rates are adding to 163(j) limitation challenges
+Higher prices and interest rates have added to 163(j) limitation challenges

 Key takeaways